 Over time, mizuna became a staple in Japanese cooking and is now commonly found in salads, stir-fries, and soups.
 Its peppery and slightly bitter taste adds a distinctive flavor to dishes and complements other ingredients well.

-See also How to cook fresh peas in the pod
+See also How to cook scrambled eggs in stainless steel pan

 Today, mizuna is widely cultivated in Japan and other Asian countries.
 It is also gaining popularity in Western cuisines due to its nutritional value and versatility in recipes.
 It is rich in vitamins A, C, and K, as well as minerals like calcium and iron.